AdoriZahard/hi3er/docs/index.md

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | SS | LE
+Early | BR | LE
-Mid | BK | BR
+Mid | SA / BK | BR
-Late | SS | BR
+Late | SA | BR

 !!! note
     LE is a must for the early game since Roza will have SP issues without her otherwise, especially for F4 Double and would have to wait for Fervent Mode to run out since she can't farm SP from her attacks while in Fervent Mode while she doesn't have Thorns.
-By F5 Shop, LE can be swapped out for BR.
+By F5 Shop, LE can be swapped out for SA.

 ####<p align="center">Elysia - Signet of ■■</p>